 Also, Mexico’s increasing homicide rate cannot be ignored.
 But those stats should be put into context for visitors.
 Most homicides in Mexico are targeted, very rarely directed at or even involving tourists.
 Of course, every once in a while there has been a horrifying headline that splashes across the news cycles.
 Potential visitors must realize such incidents are infrequent, which is exactly why it makes the news.
 It’s uncommon, shocking, and newsworthy.

-Understand that the vast majority of travelers to Mexico do not encounter any crime during their visit.
-Anecdotally, during eight years of living/traveling within over half the states throughout Mexico, we’ve never experienced or even witnessed any petty crimes.
-That said, we’ve known people that have experienced crime.
+During eight years of living/traveling within over half the states throughout Mexico, we’ve never experienced or even witnessed any petty crimes.
+That said, we’ve known people who have fallen victim to crime.
 It can happen in Mexico, just as crime can occur all around the world.

-Some further tips to stay safe from crime in Mexico:
+Some tips to stay safe from crime in Mexico:

 - Be aware of your surroundings.